Everything You Need to Know About Going Paperless

-Companies looking for more robust and responsive record-keeping systems should strike a balance between paper and digital, and find a true “sweet spot” with critical company documents in the process.
+Companies looking for more robust and responsive record-keeping systems should strike a balance between paper and digital, and find a true “sweet spot” with going paperless.

 The digital transformation revolution has been widely touted as the “end of paper” by myriad business experts.
 These same experts tout pure “paperless only” as the only path to good document business practices.